pixlee/pixlee-ios-sdk/README.md

 Once an album has loaded photos from the server, it will instantiate `PXLPhoto` objects that can be consumed by your UI. `PXLPhoto` exposes all of the data for a photo available through the Pixlee API and offers several image url sizes depending on your needs.

 To help you quickly get started, we've also built an album view controller and photo detail view controller that can be used and customized in your app. `PXLAlbumViewController` uses a `UICollectionView` to display the photos in an album and includes a toggle to switch between a grid and list view.
-Create a `PXLAlbumViewModel` object with your using your `PXLAlbum`.
+You can use the `viewControllerForAlbum` method of the class to instantiate a new view controller with the provided album object.
 Example of showing the ViewController
 ```
-let albumVC = PXLAlbumViewController(nibName: "PXLAlbumViewController", bundle: nil)
+let albumVC = PXLAlbumViewController.viewControllerForAlbum(album:album)
-albumVC.viewModel = PXLAlbumViewModel(album: album)
 showViewController(VC: albumVC)
 ```
 The album view controller is set up to automatically load more pages of photos as the user scrolls, giving it an infinite scroll effect.

 If a user taps on a photo in the `PXLAlbumViewController`, we present a detail view with `PXLPhotoDetailViewController`.
-You may present a detail view yourself by instantiating an instance of `PXLPhotoDetailViewController` and setting its `viewModel` property.
+You may present a detail view yourself by instantiating an instance of `PXLPhotoDetailViewController.viewControllerForPhot` and providing  the `PXLPhoto` instance property.
 The photo detail view is configured to display:
 * the large photo
 * the username of the poster
 * a timestamp showing when the photo was posted